HMProgrammingClub/NYCSL/README.md

 	- Overall leaderboard
 	- Badges?
 - Basic chatroom for participants to discuss and collaborate in
+- Show number of submissions on the leaderboard?
 - Full user settings pages